r4mbhardwaj/dayoffs/SECURITY.md

 **Do NOT create a GitHub issue for security vulnerabilities.
 Publicly disclosing these vulnerabilities could put the wider community at risk.**

 We request that all security reporting be done through sensitive email communications.
-If you've found a vulnerability, please contact us at [r4mbhardwaj@gmail.com] - replace this with your project's actual report submission email.
+If you've found a vulnerability, please contact us at [r4mbhardwaj@gmail.com]

 In your report, please include: